 LUMI, Large Unified Modern Infrastructure, will be an HPE Cray EX supercomputer consisting of several partitions targeted for different use cases.
 The largest partition of the system is the LUMI-G partition consisting of GPU accelerated nodes using AMD Instinct GPUs.
-In addition to this, there is a smaller CPU-only partition LUMI-C that features AMD Epyc CPUs and an auxiliary partition for data analytics with large memory nodes and some GPUs for data visualization.
+In addition to this, there is a smaller CPU-only partition LUMI-C that features AMD Epyc CPUs and an auxiliary partition for data analytics with large memory nodes and some GPUs for data visualisation.

 The LUMI consortium countries are Finland, Belgium, the Czech Republic, Denmark, Estonia, Iceland, Norway, Poland, Sweden, and Switzerland.
 The acquisition and operation of the EuroHPC Supercomputer is jointly funded by the EuroHPC Joint Undertaking and the LUMI consortium.
 The Swedish Research Counsil has contributed approx. 3.5% of the funding.
 A corresponding share of the system is reserved for Swedish research, but researchers are encouraged to apply for resources from the JU part of LUMI and other EuroHPC resources.

 Further information about the system can be found at the homepage: https://www.lumi-supercomputer.eu/